 Schedule C - Profit or Loss for Form 1040

 Schedule C is an important tax form for small business owners.
-This article answers questions about this form and give you the latest changes to the form.
+This article answers questions about this form and gives you the latest changes to the form.

 What is Schedule C?

 Schedule C - Profit or Loss from Business is part of the individual income tax return IRS Form 1040.
 It shows the income of a business for the tax year, as well as deductible expenses.
-The resulting net profit or loss of the business, found on line 31, is then reported on line 12 of Form 1040.
+The resulting net profit or loss of the business, found on line 31, is then reported (beginning with 2018 taxes) on Schedule 1 (line 12) of Form 1040.
 It is also entered on line 2 of Schedule E (Supplemental Income or Loss) to determine self-employment taxes.